 What is a Gypsy anyway?

 The overarching term "Gypsy" refers to the Romani people, a culturally migrant group who can trace their roots from India all the way to modern Europe and America.
-TLC's Gypsy primer confirms and also touches on the persecution that historically plagued Gypsy people, including time in concentration camps and a death toll of over 1 million during World War II.
+TLC's Gypsy primer confirms and also touches on the persecution that historically plagued Gypsy people, including time in concentration camps and the killing of over 1 million during WWII.
 "Traveller" is also a common term used to describe Gypsy groups, though TLC's Gypsy Sisters identify as Romanichal.

 In 2013, The Daily Beast reported on the persecution of Gypsies here in the United States, who are also little known or recognized (when's the last time you saw a checkbox for "Romanichal" for ethnicity on a form or census?).
 One-sided media portrayals don't help, and the article calls out Gypsies in media for hurting the image of modern folks, who'd like to distance themselves from tales of fortune-telling, swindling, and Esmeralda from The Hunchback of Notre Dame.